dominickfemia/hvac-toolkit/README.md

 7. **Results and Sample Usage:** Across non-error producing input bounds (realistic observable data), the machine learning model produced results consistent with the Churchill approximation witin 0.2 to 4.9%.

+**CONTINUED HERE**

 ## Understanding XGBoost’s Internal Workings

-To bridge the gap between just using a machine learning library and understanding how it works, this repository includes a second code breakdown that delves into the inner mechanism of gradient boosting.
-This section recreates a simplified version of what XGBoost does when training a model.
+To bridge the gap between **using** a machine learning library and **understanding** how it works, this section provides a second, simplified code example that illustrates the internal logic behind gradient boosting.
+The goal is not to rebuild XGBoost entirely, but to show the **core learning process** it follows during training.

-- **Gradient Boosting Concept:** The idea is to start with an initial prediction (e.g., the average friction factor in the training set) and then iteratively add decision trees that predict the residual errors left by the previous model.
+- **Gradient Boosting Concept**

+  Gradient boosting starts with an initial prediction (for example, the mean friction factor of the training data).
+It then iteratively adds shallow decision trees that predict the residual error, which is the difference between the model's previous predictions and the true target values.
+Each new tree incrementally corrects the model's mistakes, gradually minimizing overall error.

-- **Simplified Implementation:** Rather than writing a full tree-building algorithm from scratch (which is quite complex), the example below leverages existing tools in a didactic way:
+- **Simplified Implementation**

+  Instead of constructing full decision trees from scratch, the demonstration below uses basic tools to mimic the key ideas.
+  The code shows how boosting can iteratively fit to residuals to improve prediction accuracy.

 ```
 from sklearn.tree import DecisionTreeRegressor